 How many states in India right now?

-As of September 2020, there are total 28 states in India and 8 Union Territories.
+As of May 2021, there are total of 28 states in India and 8 Union Territories.
 Union Territories are administered by the President through the administrators that are appointed.
 Hon’ble President of India is the constitutional head of Executive of the Union.
 Each state has its own chief ministers formulating the policies required to run the state.

 What is a State?

-Each state of India has an administrative, legislative and judicial capital some state all three functions are conducted in one capital.
+Each state of India has an administrative, legislative and judicial capital some states all three functions are conducted in one capital.
 It is a territory that has its own Chief Minister.
 A state has its own separate government.
-Functions of the state are handled by the State Government such as security, healthcare, governance, revenue generation etc.
+Functions of the state are handled by the State Government such as security, healthcare, governance, revenue generation, etc.

 List of the States Of India and their Capitals